RichardDenton/Spelling-Test/README.md

 # Spelling-Test
-Spelling test program created in Python
+Terminal spelling test program created in Python 3.6 for my children's spelling practice.

+The program reads in the spelling test words from the selected .txt file the files must be located in the same directory as the program.

+The program uses gtts to convert the text words into speech .

+Required modules:
+gtts
+playsound